mvexel/osm-meet-your-mappers/docs/ci-deploy.md

 2. **deploy**
    - Runs only for `main` pushes and depends on `build`.
-   - Checks out the repo to obtain `scripts/deploy.sh`.
-   - Copies `scripts/deploy.sh` to the production host via `appleboy/scp-action`.
+   - Checks out the repo, then copies `scripts/deploy.sh` to `/tmp/scripts/deploy.sh` on the production host via `appleboy/scp-action` (keeps the working tree clean for `git pull`).
    - Executes the script remotely with `appleboy/ssh-action`.
 The script performs a fast-forward pull of the deployment branch and issues `docker compose --profile production pull && up -d`.
    - Targets the GitHub Actions `production` environment (use this to require approvals if desired).